10 Frugal Habits That Can Save You Over $500 a Month

 Estimated Monthly Savings: $20 – $30

 Turn clutter into cash.
-Selling items online is a frugal habit that saves money.
+List items online or host a yard sale.

 Sell Clothes Online